MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 #### Configuration layers

 - Application configuration needed to deploy an application and its related Kubernetes objects to the cluster such as Deployment, Service, HPA, and ConfigMap resources.
+Application configurations are typically applied to a namespace-level GitOps configuration, requiring the application components only to be configured within a single namespace.
 - Cluster-wide components such as an Ingress Controller, monitoring and security stack, and various agents that operate across the cluster.
 - Cluster-wide configuration for creation of Kubernetes objects such as Namespaces, ServiceAccounts, Roles and RoleBindings, and other cluster-wide policies.